 Once a list of a few lenders has been compiled, it’s time to start contacting them and finding the most suitable lender to fund your next deal.

-Hopefully this article has armed you with enough knowledge and confidence to consider a hard money loan to fund one of your future real estate deals.
+Hopefully, this article has armed you with enough knowledge and confidence to consider a hard money loan to fund one of your future real estate deals.
 The higher interest rates may seem scary at first, but the benefits of getting a loan funded quickly and being able to obtain financing when all the banks have said “No” will far outweigh the extra cost.

 Don Hensel has been involved in the hard money lending business since 1979.
 North Coast Financial and its affiliates have funded over $750 million in hard money real estate loans in California.
-These loans have been secured by single family residences, multi-family residences, commercial buildings and land.
+These loans have been secured by single-family residences, multi-family residences, commercial buildings, and land.
 Don received his B.S. degree in finance from the University of Illinois and his M.B.A. degree in finance and accounting from Northwestern University.

-North Coast Financial, Inc. is a hard money lender in San Diego, California with 35 years of experience lending on properties throughout Southern California.
+North Coast Financial, Inc. is a hard money lender in San Diego, California with 35 years of experience in lending on properties throughout Southern California.
 For more information on our loan programs or to inquire about a loan please contact Don Hensel.